ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   value MUST correspond to the value received with the QueryRequest message if one was present, and MUST be absent if no token was present in the QueryRequest.
+  Refer the QueryRequest Message section for other requirements of token handling.

 selected-cipher-suite
 : The selected-cipher-suite parameter indicates the selected ciphersuite.
 Details